-And it’s bringing all of these groups together to take action.
-And the stakes are high in a technology organization because you know, this isn’t just a side project.
+And it's bringing all of these groups together to take action.
+And the stakes are high in a technology organization because you know, this isn't just a side project.
 This is like business.
-This is business evolution and it, and it, and it comes from the top.
+This is business evolution, and it comes from the top.

 So for our listeners, I thought I'd just start out simply by asking, What in your eyes are the most important qualities for a program manager on your team to bring to the table?

 Dharma Mehta: So it's a good question and I know we briefly touched on this in our previous conversation as well.